 - Research interests

-My main research interest is in tissue engineering of the oral mucosa in particular the generation of novel 3D in vitro models to assist in understanding the cause and progression of oral diseases, the development of next generation therapeutics and drug delivery mechanisms, and as tools for testing novel diagnostic technologies.
+My main research interest is in tissue-engineering of the oral mucosa and skin, in particular the generation of novel three-dimensional in vitro models to assist in understanding the fundamentals of disease processes and the development of next generation therapeutics and drug delivery mechanisms.

 - Understanding the role of the extracellular matrix in oral cancer progression.

-- Pre-clinical evaluation of novel mucoadhesive bilayer patches for local delivery of clobetasol-17-propionate to the oral mucosa.
-Biomaterials, 178, 134-146.
+- Incorporation of lysozyme into a mucoadhesive electrospun patch for rapid protein delivery to the oral mucosa.
+Materials Science and Engineering: C, 112.
 View this article in WRRO

 - Research group